jonjamz/amethyst/README.md

 Amethyst provides __convention over configuration__ modules for JavaScript.
 We call these modules _"subjects"_ because of the programming paradigm that influenced Amethyst.
 Here's a quick rundown of the features that subjects offer:

 * Every subject has a public API.
 * Every subject has a `loaded()` function.
 This is written once when the subject is defined, and run each time the subject is loaded.
 It is bound to a new, specified context when run.
   * Set up your subject in a new context with `loaded()`.
 See the examples below.
+  * A similar `unloaded()` function can be written as well.
 * Every subject can specify another subject as a dependency (try not to get too crazy with this, though).
 * Subjects are written, saved, and then loaded into a given context.
   * You can share the same data structures among many subjects loaded into different contexts if you reference outer-scope variables in a `loaded()` function or public API method.
 * Amethyst supports `save` and `load` event hooks.
 You can add any amount of functions as hooks, and these will have access to information about every subject being saved or loaded passed in as arguments.
   * For example, you could hook into the `after.load` event and write some logic that notifies a third-party service when a specific subject is loaded somewhere.
 Or, you could set up a new channel on a mediator.
 Lots you can do.